MAD2023team1/MAD2023_Team1/README.md

 Favourites (Xin Quan)
 Users will be able to save the rooms they like into Favourites section.

+OTP (Geraldine)
+Allow user to turn on 2 factor authentication during sign up for future logins.

+Profile picture (Geraldine)
+Enhancement to the previous edit profile, allow user to add profile picture chosen from camera or gallery.

 All relevant appendices

 All relevant room images are taken down from the following website.